For years, Midjourney had no serious competition for the AI image generation crown. Then a small team from Germany changed that.

 FLUX.1 [pro]:

-Here too, we have several Midjourney images with errors that are unusable.
-Furthermore, Midjourney also fails to follow the prompt – the words in none of the images look like they were formed from clouds.
+Here too, several Midjourney images have errors that make them unusable.
+Midjourney also fails to follow the prompt.
+The words in none of the images look like they were formed from clouds.

 With FLUX, on the other hand, we're getting closer to what we want.
 Unfortunately, the "or" is missing from the text and the words don't really look like clouds, but it tends to go in the right direction.

-In fairness, we had FLUX run the prompt again and this result really impressed us:
+In fairness, I had FLUX run the prompt again and this result really impressed me:

 The text is perfect and the words really look like they emerged from the clouds.